soupedup/purgery/README.md

 * `REDIS_URL`: Your Redis connection string (i.e: `redis:///localhost:6379/0`)
 * `VARNISH_ADDR`: The Varnish server address this instance should target

-Purgery only supports Varnish, and only versions that accept `BAN` verb requests over `HTTP`.
+Purgery only supports Varnish, and only versions that accept `BAN` verb requests over HTTP.

 [We provide a Varnish image](https://github.com/soupedup/varnish) with:

 * Default configuration supporting BAN requests over HTTP
 * An option to run Purgery in the same container alongside Varnish

-## Issuing cache purge requests
+## Issuing cache invalidation requests

-Purging is done by a single [XADD](https://redis.io/commands/xadd) command sent to the Redis `purgery:purge` key.
+Cache invalidation is achieved by a single [XADD](https://redis.io/commands/xadd) command sent to the Redis `purgery:purge` key.
 See [purge.sh](https://github.com/soupedup/purgery/blob/main/purge.sh).

 `XADD` takes two arguments: